-In 2017/18, the focus for FII China staff will be to continue to build deeper and broader relationships with Chinese government officials at all levels, as well as with state-owned real estate development companies.
+In 2018/19, the focus for FII China staff will be to continue to build deeper and broader relationships with Chinese government officials at all levels, as well as with state-owned real estate development companies.
 Partnering with the B.C. trade associations; Canada Wood Group will continue to provide "downstream" support with technical training, assistance in changing building codes and fire codes, and on-site construction design, engineering and quality assurance support.

-In 2017/18, FII will accelerate efforts to advance a strong Canadian Wood brand in India through targeted funds provided in the Provincial budget.
-Program activities will focus on investing to build market knowledge; expanding FII's geographical focus into new, high-potential regions; expanding promotional and educational efforts; increasing the number of product trials; and advancing product demonstration activities.
-These efforts will be supported by the B.C. forest industry which doubled its representation in India in 2016/17.
-FII will actively encourage the B.C. industry to expand its commitment to, and engagement in, the market as the program accelerates.
+In 2018/19, FII will accelerate efforts to advance a strong Canadian Wood brand in India through targeted funds provided in the provincial budget.
+Program activities will focus on investing to build market knowledge; expanding FII's geographical focus in new, high-potential regions; expanding promotional and educational efforts; increasing the number of product trials; and advancing product demonstration activities from its offices in Mumbai, Delhi and Bangalore.
+These efforts will be supported by the B.C. forest industry which continues to fund representation in India.
+FII will continue to encourage the B.C. industry to expand its commitment to, and engagement in, the market as the program develops.
 At the same time, industry will be expected to increase its financial contributions to the program as the market in India becomes more commercially established.